-Detentions are served under the supervision of a teacher who determines the day and time of the detention.
+Detentions are served under the supervision of the Dean of Students who determines the day and time of the detention.
 The process is established to change negative behavior into positive behavior with the selection of better choices by the student.